 “Customer ACH Consent” means that authorization by the Customer to Tipalti to debit and credit the Customer DDA.

 “Customer DDA” means a bank account owned by Customer and used for funding the Tipalti Account.

-“Customer User” means an individual that Customer permits to use the Services or for whom user access has been purchased.
+“Customer User” means an employee or agent of Customer that Customer permits to use the Services for the benefit of Customer’s business, and for whom user access has been purchased.

 “Fees” means all fees payable to Tipalti in consideration of the Services, including, without limitation, Subscription Fees, Transaction Fees, fees for attempted or completed Transactions, and other fees stated in the Order Form or otherwise.